Jean Reynier: Expedition to Egypt and fall from favour (1798-1803)

-Reynier participated in Napoleon's conquest of Malta and the following Egyptian campaign in 1798, commanding a division at the Battle of the Pyramids and, in 1799, at the sieges of El Arish and Acre.
+Participating in the conquest of Malta and the following Egyptian campaign in 1798, commanding a division at the Battle of the Pyramids and, in 1799, at the sieges of El Arish and Acre.
 Later, under the command of General Jacques-Francois Menou he defended against the British counter-invasion of Egypt in 1801.
 His division was present but not engaged in the Battle of Alexandria.
-After returning to France, Reynier killed a fellow general in a duel and was under a cloud for a time.